The Ashes 2025/26: England on brink of doom in series and it is almost entirely their own fault

 The fact that Smith's first experience against the pink ball came in an Ashes Test also looks an enormous oversight.

-Stokes and his side can still win the Ashes 3-2 but, right now, 5-0 is still very much on.
+Stokes and his side can still win the Ashes 3-2 but, right now, 5-0 remains very much on.
 England have had their moments in this series and dropped the ball (literally and figuratively).

 That's what hurts most of all.